nikitaeverywhere/react-xmasonry/readme.md

 import { XMasonry, XBlock } from "react-xmasonry";
 ```

-The simplest layout using JSX and a little styling may look as following:
+The simplest layout using JSX and a little styling may look like as following:

 ```jsx
 render () {